SharonIV0x86/BankingSystem/README.md

 But remember trying to create more than one or more account is possible but the account balance and all will be the same no matter how many accounts you will create all will lead to one.
-And also there is no dedicated code to look for conflicting account credentials for example: two accounts can share one pin number, yes that is also another problemo.
+And also there is no dedicated code to look for conflicting account credentials for example: two accounts can share one pin number.